Quantum Eigensolver for Non-Normal Matrices via Ground State Energy Estimation: Error analysis and gate complexity

-Note that the modulus of the smallest-modulus eigenvalue of $A-\lambda_{\min}I$ is the spectral gap of $A$.
-Hence, with the knowledge of the smallest-modulus eigenvalue $\lambda_{\min}$, one can approximate the spectral gap by running the extreme eigenvalue algorithm again for the matrix $A-\lambda_{\min}I$ and evaluating the modulus of the output.
+Note that for an eigenvalue $\lambda_j$ of $A$, the modulus of the non-zero smallest-modulus eigenvalue of $A-\lambda_jI$ is the spectral gap of $A$ at $\lambda_j$ (Fig. \ref{point_gap_fig}).
+Hence, with the knowledge of an eigenvalue $\lambda_j$, one can approximate the spectral gap at $\lambda_j$ by running the extreme eigenvalue algorithm for the matrix $A-\lambda_jI$ and evaluating the modulus of the output.